Austar: Mystar criticism

 MyStar had ongoing technical issues which have plagued the system since release; however, Austar have said that "they have a huge team of people that will actively jump onto any issues as soon as they are reported to the call centre".
-Some of the numerous bugs were The MyStar box regularly caused the screen to black out, recordings to fail, and the screen to freeze; it had also has been known to automatically switch itself off and on.
+Some of the numerous bugs included the MyStar box regularly causing the screen to black out, recordings to fail, and the screen to freeze.
+The box has also been reported to automatically switch itself off and on.

 Austar Mobile (mobile telephony)

 Established in 2000, Austar Mobile offered mobile services via resale agreements with Optus [GSM] mobile network.
 After the closure of Telstra's CDMA network, Austar mobile would only offer services through Optus.
 Austarmobile, on 31 December 2009, had 19,970 customers.

-On 23 February 2011, M2 bought the contracts and records for its mobile service from Austar for $2 million.

 Dial-up internet (Austarnet)

-Established in 2000, Austarnet outsourced its network to COMindico and was available across Australia.

-As of 31 December 2009, Austarnet had 12,671 customers.

 In August 2011, Austarnet announced its exit from the Internet business and indicated that services would be discontinued on 30 September 2011.